TREKKING IN MONTENEGRO

 PARAGLIDING IN MONTENEGRO

 As one location paragliding fanatic said, the terrain is wherever a hill with a little valley on the side exists, and in Montenegro, that means everywhere.
 Some slopes, especially ones above the seashore, are popular because of the combination of heights, landscape beauty, and easy access to the take-off areas, especially landings on some of the beaches.
-Other locations demand more hiking and caring of the equipment, but they derive an adventure worth every drop of sweat.
-The adventure of sky silence over mountain’s tranquility, flying over ground that is rarely walked over.
+Other locations demand more hiking and caring for the equipment, but they derive an adventure worth every drop of sweat.
+The adventure of sky silence over the mountain’s tranquility, flying over ground that is rarely walked over.

 Probably the most popular take-off area in Montenegro, both because of the easy access to the start, as well as the possibility to fly over Budva Riviera.
 The start is at 750 m of altitude, which short and rocky flying field of small inclination.
-Wind stronger than 4 m/s causes a lot of turbulence at the start, which is combined with the take-off area makes this location not so suitable for beginners.
+Wind stronger than 4 m/s causes a lot of turbulence at the start, which combines with the take-off area makes this location not so suitable for beginners.
 The most frequent zone for landing is Bečići Beach, and the slope is mostly south-oriented.

 To take-off area is on a wide slope, overgrown with grass, in Bijele Poljane, close to the Adriatic Road.
 The start is at 687 m above sea level, the slope’s orientation is dominantly southern and unlike the take of areas in Brajići, it is very suitable for less experienced pilots.
 From the very beginning, it is reachable by car, and the landing zone is a beach in Buljarice.